chrisj1/MUN/mun/readme.md

-# St. John's Prep Portal
+# St. John's Prep Model UN Portal

 A portal for this year's confrence built using laravel and php